ksync/ksync/README.md

 # PodSecurityPolicy

-ksync uses volumes of type HostPath which may be forbidden by the default pod security policy in your cluster.
+By default ksync create a PodSecurityPolicy (to allow it to use HostPath).
-In this case you can instruct ksync to create a suitable pod security policy by using the `--psp` flag of `ksync init`
+If for some reason this PodSecurityPolicy is not suitable, it can be disabled by using the `--psp=false` of `ksync init`. ksync would still create and assign a service account, so another PodSecurityPolicy can be applied.

 # Troubleshooting